Used with permission from You, Me, NFP.

 How does it work?

-The term Natural Family Planning (NFP) is an umbrella term that refers to methods that use naturally occurring signs and symptoms in a woman’s menstrual cycle to help a couple determine their time of fertility and infertility.
-Couples using the methods of instruction which are offered in our Diocese make daily observations of cervical mucus and record them on a chart.
+Couples using the methods of instruction which are offered in our Diocese make daily observations of cervical fluid and record them on a chart.
 Clients are taught to interpret the biomarkers recorded on their chart to determine fertile and infertile phases in a cycle.
-A couple then chooses whether to have marital relations on a given day based on their decision to avoid or achieve a pregnancy at that time.
+A couple then chooses whether to have marital relations on a given day based on their decision to postpone or achieve a pregnancy at that time.

 Achieving a Pregnancy: Couples using NFP will be able to effectively identify their most fertile times in order to achieve a pregnancy.
 In studies conducted by the Pope Paul VI Institute, of those using the Creighton Model with normal fertility 98% were able to achieve a pregnancy within the first 6 months of charting.
 Of those with sub-fertility 20%-40% were able to achieve by simply charting and up to 80% were able to achieve when they received medical treatment in conjunction with their charting.

 Instruction in three different Natural Family Planning methods are available in our Diocese:

 - Billings Ovulation Method

 - Sympto-Thermal Method with the Couple to Couple League

 Here are some NFP links to assist you on this journey: